zurutech/zurutech.github.io/_posts/2021-08-09-image-resizing.md

 Moreover, many deep learning model architectures require that the input have the same size, and raw collected images might have different sizes.

 The workflow of the development of an ML model starts from a training phase, typically in Python.
 Then, if your metrics on the test set satisfy your requirements, you may want to deploy your algorithm.
-Suppose you need to use your model in a high-performance environment such as C++, e.g., you need to integrate your model in an existing C++ application or in general.
+Suppose you need to use your model in a production environment written in C++, e.g., you need to integrate your model in an existing C++ application.
 In that case, you want to use your solution in another programming language [^3], and you need a way to export "something" that could be used in the production environment.
 A good idea to preserve the algorithm behavior is to export the whole pipeline, thus not only the forward pass of the network, given by the weights and the architecture of the layers but also the pre-and post-processing steps.

 Fortunately, the main deep learning frameworks, i.e., **Tensorflow** and **PyTorch**, give you the possibility to export the whole execution graph into a "program," called `SavedModel` or `TorchScript`, respectively.
 We used the term program because these formats include both the architecture, trained parameters, and computation.